 Sometimes, though, you will be unable to find an answer in a filtered resource and will have to do your own search of the literature for primary research studies.
 Use the search techniques you’ve learned to search databases such as PubMed or CINAHL for such literature.

 PICO can help you identify appropriate search terms and other search parameters (such as age, sex, language, year of publication, etc.).
 (See the Worksheet on the PICO tab.)
-And there are techniques that can be used in article databases such as PubMed or CINAHL that will help you focus for evidence-based literature.
+And there are techniques that can be used in article databases such as PubMed Web of Science that will help you focus for evidence-based literature.

 On the main search screen (link is below the main search box), in the Limit Your Results area, select Cochrane Reviews; this will rule out Protocols—not yet completed reviews.

 Once you have done your basic search, use the Limits to choose Publication Types that are appropriate to evidence-based practice:

 PubMed also has a special feature PubMed Clinical Queries, intended for clinicians, which has built-in search "filters" for detecting clinically sound studies.
 Four study categories--therapy, diagnosis, etiology, prognosis--are provided, and you can choose the emphasis to be either specificity (i.e., mostly relevant articles but maybe missing a few) or sensitivity (i.e., most relevant articles but maybe some less relevant ones).
 There is also a Systematic Reviews Subset Strategy which can be appended to any search.

 TRIP uses a color-coded hierarchy of evidence, based on various categories such as Evidence-Based Synopses, Guidelines, etc. Use the “Filter by” function on the left-side of the screen to limit your results to that category.
 Click on "Search Wizard" under Labs at the bottom of the homepage for a PICO template for searching.